oreoluwadekunle/python-tkinter-projects/rock-paper-scissors/README.md

 ## Description

 This is a GUI-based implementation of the classic rock-paper-scissors game where you play against the computer.
-The game tracks your score across 5 rounds and declares an overall winner at the end.
+The game tracks your score across a number of  rounds and declares an overall winner at the end.

 ## Features